pschmutz/confluence_todoist/README.rst

  * atlassian_api_token (see https://id.atlassian.com/manage-profile/security/api-tokens)
  * atlassian_user_id (you can extract this from the URL when you open your profile in Confluence)
  * todoist_api_token (see https://todoist.com/prefs/integrations)
+ * todoist_project (The name of the project in Todoist where you want to import the tasks. e.g. "Inbox")
+ * todoist_section (The name of the section in Todoist where you want to import the tasks. e.g. "Confluence".
+Needs to exist already)

 After that, the script will remember when you ran it the last time and only fetch tasks that were created since then.